teamarsenic/teamarsenic.github.io/bibliography.md

 ## Cadwell Turnbull

+* “The Rains Come Back,” *Asimov's*, May/June 2018.
+Short story.
 * “[A Third of the Stars in Heaven](http://www.lightspeedmagazine.com/fiction/third-stars-heaven/),” *Lightspeed*, December 2017.
 5,000 words.
 * “Other Worlds and This One,” *Asimov’s*, July/August 2017.
 8,200 words.
 * “[Loneliness Is in Your Blood](http://www.nightmare-magazine.com/fiction/loneliness-is-in-your-blood/),” *Nightmare* 52, January 2017.
 2,000 words. **Clarion West Week 3.**